 Data Discovery is crucial for BI and Analytics.
 Most data engineers and data scientists spend 20% of their time in finding the data for their specific business problem.
 This process can take weeks or even months to get to the relevant data.

 Data engineers/scientists should have a Google/Amazon type of solution where they can search for the data and understand it as well.

 Data quality is another significant driving force in most activities of data governance.

-For enterprises to attain better data quality, some software solutions are – data mining tools, data editors, data differencing utilities, data link tools, workflow, project management system, and version control.
+For enterprises to attain better data quality, some software solutions are – data mining tools, data editors, data differencing utilities, data link tools, workflow, project management systems, and version control.

 Data cleansing or data scrubbing is also a part of the data quality initiative.
 It correlates, identifies, and removes the duplicate occurrences of the same data points.